LamPeiLing/Marrakech/admin/D-test-plan.md

 ## Color (Enum)

-### TestColor - Testing whether the colors are valid
+### ColorTest - Testing whether the colors are valid
 **Description**

 This test will test on whether the colors are valid